Best Practices of Financial Wellness Programs

 Some plans offer individualized advice to participants.
 One-on-one meetings give participants the opportunity to ask more direct questions in a private setting with more specific answers based on their situation.
-These individual consultations are designed to give participants individual attention covering items such as risk profile, portfolio review, plan website tools demonstration, or any other questions an employee may wish to discuss with a professional financial planner.
+The goal of these individual consultations is to give participants individual attention covering items such as risk profile, portfolio review, plan website tools demonstration, or any other questions an employee may wish to discuss with a professional financial planner.
 Going back to the point that financial wellness it not a one-size-fits-all strategy, it is important for plan sponsors to consider their employee base when determining the best way to facilitate one-on-one meetings between employees and financial planners.

 VI.
 Ongoing Topical Education